Nykold/author-plugin/README.md

 The plugin was originally designed to work with my particular setup in [my blog](https://ideal-social.com).
 For now, it serves that purpose. **It is still in early development and its functionality is still limited.** However, if you intend to use it for similar purposes, here is how you can do it:

+0. For now, **the plugin is designed to only work from within the admin plugin**.

-0. The plugin works by adding categories to the taxonomy of the pages you're creating.
+1. The plugin works by adding categories to the taxonomy of the pages you're creating.
 It then compares those categories to Grav's user database to know which categories are authors. **Make sure each of your authors has a user account in your Grav installation.** The most relevant fields for each user are their *username* (which you will use as a category and which will be a part of the author's page URL) and their *full name* (will be used as the author's name to be displayed in the page).

-1. When you create a new page, **the plugin may automatically add the current username to the page's categories** (configurable).
+2. When you create a new page, **the plugin may automatically add the current username to the page's categories** (configurable).

-2. As you're editing the page, you can **add as many categories as you want, including other authors**.
+3. As you're editing the page, you can **add as many categories as you want, including other authors**.

-3. Once you save the page, **the plugin will make a string with the full list of authors** in natural language (separated by commas, with the last author separated by the chosen conjunction) and save it to the page's frontmatter.
+4. Once you save the page, **the plugin will make a string with the full list of authors** in natural language (separated by commas, with the last author separated by the chosen conjunction) and save it to the page's frontmatter.
 If enabled, each author's name may have a link to an author page (page located at a path with the respective username inside of a customizable folder – `/customizable-folder-path/username`).

-4. **Place the automatically created string anywhere in your page or template** by using the Twig tag `{{ page.header.authorString|raw }}` (*you must turn on Twig processing for the tag to work*).
+5. **Place the automatically created string anywhere in your page or template** by using the Twig tag `{{ page.header.authorString|raw }}` (*you must turn on Twig processing for the tag to work*).

 ## To Do
 The plugin was originally designed to work with my particular setup in [my blog](https://ideal-social.com).
 For now, it serves that purpose.
 The priority now is to make it a bit more versatile.
 With that in mind, the next steps, in order, are: